yoelpc4/laravel-cloudinary/README.md

     'api_secret' => env('CLOUDINARY_API_SECRET'),
     'cloud_name' => env('CLOUDINARY_CLOUD_NAME'),
     'secure'     => env('CLOUDINARY_SECURE', true),
+    'extensions' => [
+        'image' => [
+            'png',
+            'jpeg',
+            'jpg',
         ],
+        'video' => [
+            'mp4',
+            'avi',
+            'mp3',
+            'flac',
+        ],
+        'raw'   => [
+            'pdf',
+            'xlsx',
+            'csv',
+            'txt',
+        ],
+    ],
+],
 ```

 The secure option is applied when generating url from storage, when `secure = true` will used `https`
 otherwise `secure = false` will used `http` as protocol.

+The extensions option is applied when generating resource type & public id whenever we call storage method such as
+write, writeStream, url, has, etc. Registers the appropriate file extensions according to cloudinary resource type e.g:
+png in image, mp4 in video, xlsx in raw, for audio files registers in video. `The default resource type is image`,
+for more reference see https://cloudinary.com/documentation/image_upload_api_reference#upload_method.

 ## Tips

-1. To use pre-defined filename as public ID when uploading to cloudinary, you need to tweak some configuration
+To use pre-defined filename as public ID when uploading to cloudinary, you need to tweak some configuration
-in `Settings -> Upload -> Upload presets`.
+in `Settings -> Upload -> Upload presets` as follows:
 - Click edit button on signed mode preset, initial preset is `ml_default` you can updates it.
 - Turn on `Use filename or externally defined public ID` to using the pre-defined filename instead of random characters.
 - Turn off `Unique filename` to prevent cloudinary from adding random characters at the end of filename.
 - Click `Save` and you're good to go.

-2. Upload a raw file by adding array of options as third parameter in
-"put", "putStream", "putFile", "putFileAs", "write", or "writeStream" method of Storage facade i.e:
-    ```php
-    \Storage::cloud()->put('documents/report.xlsx', \File::get('local/report.xlsx'), ['resource_type' => 'raw']);
-    ```

-3. Generate a raw file url by adding array or options as first parameter in "url" method of Storage facade i.e:
-    ```php
-    \Storage::cloud()->url([
-        'path'          => 'documents/report.xlsx',
-        'resource_type' => 'raw',
-    ]);
-    ```

 ## License